 You are welcome to use our downloadable form for calculating a student’s GPA.
 The form is an excel spreadsheet which automates this process and makes it simpler on your end.

 That’s it, your transcript is complete!
 Now it’s time to print the transcript and sign it.
 The signature on the transcript is usually that of the parent, but could also be that of a portfolio evaluator or other individual with knowledge of the student’s educational accomplishments.
-You may want to get your transcript notarized, which involves completing the signature in the presence of a notary public and can make the transcript more official.
+You may want to get your transcript notarized, which involves completing the signature in the presence of a notary public.
+This verifies the identity of the signer.
 If you plan to attend college, remember that you will need to send a transcript to each school you apply to, so plan accordingly.

 And with that, your transcript is done!